- Director: Steven Spielberg

 When Steven Spielberg had his first breakout hit with Jaws, few might have predicted at the time that he would go on to not only become the clear definitive director of his generation, but would direct what are today, and will be for the foreseeable future, the two definitive movies about World War II.
 Saving Private Ryan has become not just a popular movie about the Normandy Invasion, it has become THE document of a major historical event.
 Whether this is what actually happened or not, whether this is what it was like or not, this is now what most people, even people who have never seen this movie, think the Normandy Invasion was like (I say two movies because Schindler’s List has taken on the same role with regard to the Holocaust).
 This is what happened now.
 Without Saving Private Ryan, I really don’t think that the narrative around the “Greatest Generation” would be the same today.
 Whether that’s a good thing depends on your point of view.

 As many critics have observed, Spielberg gives viewers here essentially two movies in one, something that is very much on purpose.
 The justly famous first 45 minutes or so of the movie are an unrelenting battle sequence showing the American invasion of Normandy.
 Never before or since has anyone depicted war quite as intensely as this.
-Few have even tried, though there have been a few attempts in recent years (Christopher Nolan consulted extensively with Spielberg before filming the battle sequences in Dunkirk).
+Few have even tried, though there have been a couple attempts in recent years (Christopher Nolan consulted extensively with Spielberg before filming the battle sequences in Dunkirk).
 After that, things settle down, and Spielberg makes what is a fairly typical war movie, in story if not in style.
 Most of the good guys die, but they’re never anything but heroic, they beat the bad guys, and they do indeed save Private Ryan (Matt Damon, who was cast in this relatively minor part before his breakout role in Good Will Hunting, which ended up coming out before this movie).

 The story of the film is based on several similar incidents that actually did occur during World War II, when all but one of several brothers were killed in action and the US military allowed the final brother to go home.
 In the movie, Captain Jim Miller (Tom Hanks) leads a unit that is sent to go get a paratrooper named Ryan whose four other brothers have died.
 The members of the unit are never drawn in anything other than broad strokes.
 All we ever really get about Hanks’ character is that he used to be a teacher in Pennsylvania and wants to get home to his wife, and we get even less about the others.
 Miller’s squad reads like a who’s who of “hey, it’s that guy!” actors of circa-2000, including Tom Sizemore, Giovanni Ribisi, Edward Burns, Adam Goldberg, and Barry Pepper, along with Vin Diesel in his first major film role.
 Jeremy Davies joins them after the initial beach invasion because he can speak German and French, and is probably the second-best drawn character in the movie.
 He is probably too smart and sensitive for all this, and in the end is the only character in the movie allowed to act with anything other than stoic bravery.